Posted 24 May 2020

 - Diabetes: Due to the added complications that diabetes brings around cardiovascular risks and other stresses on the body.
 It has been suggested that this species causes an elevated risk if contracting COVID-19

 - Respiratory Conditions: There are a number of major respiratory conditions which have also been identified to be specifically higher risk, these include conditions such as Asthma

 - High BMI: People who are obese or who have a higher than normal BMI could also be at risk of developing more severe symptoms from Coronavirus

-- Ethnicity: This is potentially the strangest of all of the higher risk categories and the one which makes the least sense.
-It has also been identified that people from certain ethnic backgrounds are considered to be higher risk
+- Ethnicity: This is potentially the most strange of all of the higher risk categories and the one which makes the least sense.
+It has also been identified that people from certain ethnic backgrounds are considered to be at higher risk

 When is life insurance going to get back to normal after COVID-19?

 As part of our role in the industry as experts, we’re always keen to understand what’s happening and to campaign for our clients.
 We’ve had a number of in-depth conversations with several senior underwriters from some of the UK’s biggest insurers.
 Most of the conversations have been around what has led to the decisions to make changes as well as considering what might happen in the future.

 Clearly there’s a lot of uncertainty in the current situation around what’s happening in the UK and the rest of the world.
 Some countries have managed to control the impact of Coronavirus and limit the number of people contracting the virus as well as fatalities.
 Unfortunately, the UK is one of the worst affected areas and this can be attributed to a number of factors:

 - Population living with medical conditions